Your shopping cart is empty.

 For any print available in my art store, you can click the Wall Preview button below the pricing to view the art displayed on a virtual wall.
 Change the wall color, type of room, or image size (where applicable) to get an idea of scale, and to help you visualize what the art will look like in many different types of spaces.
 This is one of my favorite features on the site, and I highly encourage you to try it out!

-In giclée printing, no screen or other mechanical devices are used, so there is no visible dot screen pattern, unlike regular printers.
+In my Art Store, all my "fine art prints" are giclée prints.
+They are the highest quality print you can get and is the next best thing to the original work itself.
+If you want something that lasts for lifetimes without fading or discoloration, this is what you should purchase.
+Also, in giclée printing, no screen or other mechanical devices are used, so there is no visible dot screen pattern, unlike regular printers.
 The image has almost all the same tonalities and hues of the original painting, and the longevity of the print is far superior than any other because only archival inks and museum quality substrates are used.

 That's a very good question, and if you are asking it, you're probably aware that over the past few years, the fine art printing industry has been compromised by companies who cut corners and use substandard printers, inks, and media that produce prints that look okay today but will not tomorrow.
 Most artists (and their customers!) have no idea this is going on, but it is.

 Therefore, I have established standards, and I require my print vendor to maintain it.
-The platform I use to market my art regularly audits my print vendor, and if at any point they do not meet the standards we have set, they will be replaced by a vendor who can.
-This has never happened in the time I've worked with my print vendor, because they, too, set the bar for excellence, but you can rest assure that we remain vigilant to ensure the best quality.
+The platform I use to market my art regularly audits my print vendor, and if at any point they do not meet the standards we have set, they will be replaced immediately by a vendor who can.
+This has never happened in the time I've worked with my print vendor, because they, too, set the bar for excellence.

 When it comes to print quality, three areas we focus primarily on are printers, ink, and media (i.e. canvas, paper, etc.).